 Dining at Islands of Adventure is better.
 The Three Broomsticks, a counter-service restaurant in The Wizarding World of Harry Potter, serves Boston Market-style rotisserie chicken, plus fish & chips, shepherd's pie, and barbecued ribs.
-The Hog's Head Pub, a short walk from Broomsticks, serves beer, wine, mixed drinks and more.
+The Hog's Head Pub, attached to Broomsticks, serves beer, wine, mixed drinks and more.
 The most popular drink in IOA is surely Butterbeer, though.
 While the outdoor Butterbeer carts regularly have long lines, consider going into the Hog’s Head where they also serve Butterbeer and there is generally little-to-no wait (it’s also indoors, which you'll appreciate even more after spending some time under the Florida sun).

 We also like the gyros at Fire-Eater's Grill and the ribs at Thunder Falls Terrace.
 Almost all of the other IOA counter-service places serve some variation of burgers, chicken, pizza or pasta, and while your superhero-loving kids are going to be drawn towards Marvel Island’s Café 4, and Captain America Diner as if the Pied Piper himself was leading them to it, avoid both as there are much better places to eat.
 Finally, we wouldn't be doing our job unless we told you to avoid eating the green eggs at the Green Eggs & Ham Cafe.
 They make a much better photo opportunity than meal.

 Islands of Adventure has two sit-down restaurants: Confisco Grille in the Port of Entry and Mythos Restaurant in The Lost Continent.
 Confiscos is fine for pizza and drinks.
 Some of the spices used in the appetizers, such as the hummus, are unusual.
 Not bad, just different.
 Mythos is not a Greek restaurant, despite its name.
 Rather, like a typical Applebee's or Chili's, it serves a something-for-everyone menu including Italian risotto, Asian noodles, and Mexican fish tacos.
 Basic American steaks and burgers are also available and the pad thai seems to be a big hit with everyone who has tried it.

 Diners with dietary restrictions will be happy to see that Mythos has more options for vegetarian, vegan and gluten-free diners than almost any other Universal restaurant.